The Visual System Map

 Example:

+Get the variable names and values used in this frame.
 Then tell me which ones should stay fixed across the whole content system

 Figma's docs call out get_variable_defs for this.